Leandro-GomesSilva/JavaScript-Interactive-form/README.md

-# techdegree-javascript-project-3
+# JavaScript - Interactive form
- My 3rd project on the Full Stack JavaScript Techdegree: Interactive form.

-In this project, JavaScript was used to enhance an interactive registration form for a fictional conference called "FullStack Conf."
+ The 3rd project on the Full Stack JavaScript Techdegree.
+In this application, JavaScript was used to enhance an interactive registration form for a fictional conference.
+The application applies conditional behaviour to various input fields, validates user input and provides the corresponding visual indication in real-time.

+ Main technologies: JavaScript<br>
+ Auxiliary technologies: HTML, CSS<br>
+ Complexity level: Beginner<br>
+ Concepts: Input validation, Conditional fields, DOM manipulation, Regex, Event Object, Event listeners, CSS basic effects, HTML elements<br>

 For meeting expectations, I:
 - set focus on first text field when page loads (via HTML).